 Among Us Accessibility Report

-Among Us offers 30 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
+We've documented 29 accessibility features for Among Us in the Controls, Difficulty, Getting Started, Reading, Navigation, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Among Us is a strategy game where crew-mates prepare their space ship for launch by completing tasks.
 However, one of the players is an impostor intent on sabotaging the ship and killing the crew.
 As the game progresses in real time the impostor carefully picks off players, who can then pause the game for an emergency meeting to discuss and vote traitors off the ship.

 Almost all the mini games can be completed without any timing or quick actions.
 There are a few exceptions.
 There are Sabotage tasks that can have a time limit or the imposter wins.
 There are some specific tasks that require holding a button.